artuan/bounty-dApp/README.md

 # Bounty dApp

+![](header.png)

 Bounty dApp is an decentralized application that aims to solve the problem of trust in centralized bounties.
-Creating a bounty is simple user needs to set the name, description and amount of Ether that is prepared to pay for the successfuly completion of the given task.
-Ether is stored on the smart contract and cannot be withdrawn from it.
+Creating a bounty is simple, set the name, description and amount of Ether that is prepared to pay for the successfuly completion of the given task.

-Users can list the bounties and submit the solutions/service.
+* Users can list the bounties and submit the solutions/service.
-Bounty issuer can reject or approve a submission.
+* Bounty issuer can reject or approve a submission.

-Approving a submission pays the Ether, rejects all other submissions and closes the bounty.
+* Approving a submission pays the Ether, rejects all other submissions and closes the bounty.

-![](header.png)
+* Ether is stored on the smart contract and cannot be withdrawn from it.

 ## Running the dApp